 Ultra-low sulfur diesel is expected to show the greatest increase in the long term.
 Jet fuel growth will occur with airline traffic growth, more than offsetting increased efficiency in airline fleets.
 Gasoline demand is expected to continue to decline, with increasing supplies of ethanol displacing petroleum-based gasoline as a result of continued application of the Energy Independence and Security Act of 2007 (EISA).
-Looking further ahead, total gasoline demand (including blended ethanol) is expected to recover through about 2020, then decline as more efficient new vehicles mandated by the EISA, and the introduction and sale of greater numbers of electric vehicles, starts to impact the fuel economy of the overall fleet.8
+Looking further ahead, total gasoline demand (including blended ethanol) is expected to recover through about 2020, then decline as more efficient new vehicles mandated by the EISA, and the introduction and sale of greater numbers of electric vehicles, starts to impact the fuel economy of the overall fleet.

 Annual PADD-level consumption for each refined product is based on EIA data.
 The PADD consumption is divided by the total population of the PADD, producing a demand-per-capita value for each year.
-The PADD-level forecasts are derived from a U.S.-to-PADD demand allocation, based on forecasted population data by the U.S. Census Bureau and historical PADD level consumption (excluding jet fuel).
-Jet fuel demand is forecasted using a similar method of U.S.-to-PADD demand, based on forecasted operations from the Federal Aviation Administration (FAA) on a PADD-level basis.
+The PADD-level forecasts are derived from a U.S.-to-PADD demand allocation, based on forecasted population data by the U.S.